Mandy9943/referenc-word-extension/README.md

 2. Choose an action:
 	- **Add References** – Optionally enable *Insert references every other paragraph*, then press the green button.
 The add-in reads the document, calls Gemini to normalize references, and injects citations while logging progress to the console for troubleshooting.
 	- **Clean** – Runs `removeReferences`, `removeLinks`, and `removeWeirdNumbers` in sequence.
 Useful after pasting AI output or bibliographies from PDFs.
-	- **Paraphrase** – Highlight text, click **Paraphrase**, and watch the live stopwatch until the AnalizeAI response replaces the selection.
+	- **Paraphrase** – Click **Paraphrase** to rewrite every eligible paragraph (Word) or text shape (PowerPoint).
+The live stopwatch shows how long the AnalizeAI round-trip takes while references, headings, and short titles are automatically skipped.
 3. Review the status indicator: grey (idle), brand blue (processing), green (success), or red (error).
 Errors are also printed in the Office task pane console (Edge DevTools).

 ### Behind the scenes